 There is no need to experience anxiety.
-No need.
-How do you quickly and easily short-circuit anxiety?
+How do you quickly and easily short circuit anxiety?
 Simply observe yourself experiencing anxiety.
 “Here I am, experiencing anxiety.
 My breathing is shallow, my mind races, crushing bands enfold me.”

-You see, your attention is the ground and being of your experiential world.
-Be careful about where you place your attention.
-As often as you wish, remind yourself of what things you want to increase in your experience, whether unshakable calm, peace, or love.
+Remind yourself often of what you want to increase in your experience, whether unshakable calm, peace, or love.

 Let me be the servant of that love.
 Let all be well here.
 My mind does not have to wander down the byways of misery.